 What is 'Operation Active Hampshire'?

-To support our mission we will be investing in over 2,000 hours of PE and school sport into Hampshire Primary schools across the 2020/21 and 2021/22 academic years.
+To support our mission, we will be investing in over 10, 000 hours of PE and school sport into Hampshire Primary schools by 2025.
 Our initiative will aim to;

 How can my school join your mission?